x-radd/odin-recipes/README.md

 # odin-recipes
-This is my first HTML project.
+This is my first HTML and CSS project.
 It's part of my journey in learning web development.

 ## Project Description

 This project is a simple website that displays recipes.
-It's built using HTML only.
+See [here](https://x-radd.github.io/odin-recipes/)

-## Future Plans
+## Updates:

-I'm currently learning HTML and will soon start learning CSS to enhance the visual appearance of this website.
-Stay tuned for exciting updates!
+- Finally, I added Added CSS to enhance the visual appearance of this project.
+- Every small improvement is a step towards becoming a better web developer.
+- Keep pushing forward, and remember that each new skill you learn brings you closer to your goals.
+- Thats it for now, see ya! 👾